enzo-dante/python/fundamentals/comments_and_numbers.md

 The round() function returns a floating point number that is a rounded version of the specified number, with the specified number of decimals.

 https://www.w3schools.com/python/ref_func_round.asp

+# randint(a, b)

+generate a random number between a and b inclusive

+ex)

+import random

+random.randint(0, 2) # random integer between 0, 1, or 2